I’m the sort of person who loves tradition. I romanticize the good ol’ days, all the while fully embracing the power of the internet.

 Older girls have told me that your coolness was related to the number of boys who came knocking – the more boys came, the higher you were on the cool-o-metre.

-I personally prefer the whipping to water and, if you’re smart like my mother in law, you wear your coat in the morning and it’s soon over.
-And maybe all the whipping works – Slovak women are well known beauties after all.
+I personally prefer the whipping to water and, if you’re smart like my mother in law, you wear your coat all morning.
+Maybe all the whipping works though – Slovak women are well known beauties after all.